pliablepixels/sim/README.md

 # Code Similarity Analyzer

 #### Note:
 This is largely AI generated code - Sonnet 4 + Agentic copilot.
-That is why you my still see pompous commentary in various places.
-I started by developing it in python by guiding it on an algorithm I want.
+I started by developing it in python by guiding it on what I algorithmically want.
 I then used it exclusively to create a typescript port as I've largely forgotten TS.

 ## What

-A sophisticated same-language code similarity analyzer designed to **measure code influence and attribution**.
-Specifically designed to analyze how much of a user's final code was derived from suggestions or other sources, even after user modifications.
+A same-language code similarity analyzer that measures code influence and attribution.
+Analyzes how much of a user's final code was derived from suggestions or other sources, even after user modifications.

 ## Primary Use Case: Code Attribution Analysis